johnbuckleyba/johnbuckleyba.github.io/_psp/project4.md

 ### Introduction

-The purpose of this project is to produce a single image for submission to the BIPP Scotland Student Awards 2016.
+The purpose of this project is to produce a single image for submission to the BIPP Scotland Student Awards 2016 in the Advertising and Fashion category.

 ### Research